junyiwo/Zeus/README.md

 For the **server**,

-First, download Nginx-1.16.1 and Nginx-http-flv-module, and add the module to Nginx when install the server.
+First, download Nginx-1.16.1 and [Nginx-http-flv-module] (https://github.com/winshining/nginx-http-flv-module), and add the module to Nginx when install the server.

 Then, configure the "nginx.conf" file to enable the live streaming.
 You can take the "nginx.conf" in the Server folder as a reference.
 Please modify the IP address in the file.